isomerpages/moe-juyingsec/_student-development-team/Sexuality Education.md

 (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

 You may click [here](http://www.moe.gov.sg/education/programmes/social-emotional-learning/sexuality-education/) **website unavailable** for more information on MOE Sexuality Education.

+#### **Overview of Juying Secondary School’s Sexuality Education Programme**
+4\.
+Sexuality Education is delivered in a holistic manner through the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.

+5\.
+The subjects that incorporate topics on sexuality include:<br>
+a.
+Science<br>
+b.
+Character and Citizenship Education (CCE)

+#### **Growing Years (GY) Programme:**
+i.
+“The Teenage Years (2nd Edition)” (Lower Sec) Teaching & Learning resource package<br>
+ii.
+“Sense & Sexuality (2nd Edition)” (Upper Sec) Teaching & Learning resource package

+6\.
+The values and attitudes of our youth towards sexuality are increasingly shaped by their peers, exposure to the media, popular culture and the internet.
+Adolescence is a complex stage in life as the adolescent attempts to find his/her own identity and often struggles with new social relationships.
+The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
+The gap between physical and emotional/cognitive maturity may result in a tendency to act on impulse, experiment with various activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
+The need for peer acceptance can be overwhelmingly strong, and hinder one’s ability to act responsibly.
+Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.

+7\.
+Through “The Teenage Years” and “Sense & Sexuality” packages, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

+#### **Growing Years (GY) Programme:**
+i\.
+“The Teenage Years (2nd Edition)” (Lower Sec) Teaching & Learning resource package<br>
+ii\.
+“Sense & Sexuality (2nd Edition)” (Upper Sec) Teaching & Learning resource package

+6\.
+The values and attitudes of our youth towards sexuality are increasingly shaped by their peers, exposure to the media, popular culture and the internet.
+Adolescence is a complex stage in life as the adolescent attempts to find his/her own identity and often struggles with new social relationships.
+The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
+The gap between physical and emotional/cognitive maturity may result in a tendency to act on impulse, experiment with various activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
+The need for peer acceptance can be overwhelmingly strong, and hinder one’s ability to act responsibly.
+Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.

+7\.
+Through “The Teenage Years” and “Sense & Sexuality” packages, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

+#### **At Juying Secondary School, the following lessons from the Growing Years Programme will be taught in 2020:**

+##### **Secondary 1**

+##### **Secondary 2**

+##### **Secondary 3**

+##### **Secondary 4**

+##### **Secondary 5**

+#### **eTeens Programme:**
+8\. _eTeens_ is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. _eTeens_ is conducted in two segments – a mass talk segment and a classroom-based programme.

+9\.
+Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
+Abstinence and upholding family values are the key messages.
+The desired outcome of the _eTeens_ programme is that students are empowered to make wise, informed and sensible decisions.

+##### **At Juying Secondary School, the eTeens programme will be implemented as follows in 2020:**

+#### **Information for Parents**

+10\.
+Parents may opt their children out of Growing Years, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

+11\.
+Parents who wish to opt their children out of the **Growing Years (GY) programme** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/form1.pdf) .
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 05/01/2020.

+12\.
+Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/form2.pdf).
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 05/01/2020.

+13\.
+Parents can contact Miss Shynn Lim, HOD CCE at 6308 9898 or email [lim\_shi\_ying@moe.edu.sg](mailto:lim_shi_ying@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

+14\.
+Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.